7th federal electoral district of Michoacán: District territory

 The head town (cabecera distrital), where results from individual polling stations are gathered together and tallied, is the city of Zacapu.
-The district reported a population of 466,382 in the 2020 Census; with Indigenous and Afrodescendent inhabitants accounting for over 42% of that total, Michoacán's 7th is classified by the National Electoral Institute (INE) as an indigenous district: the only one in the state.
+The district reported a population of 466,382 in the 2020 census; with Indigenous and Afrodescendent inhabitants accounting for over 42% of that total, Michoacán's 7th is classified by the National Electoral Institute as an indigenous district: the only one in the state.
 (Note: The INE deems any local or federal electoral district where Indigenous or Afrodescendent inhabitants number 40% or more of the total population to be an indigenous district.)